deepjyoti30/ytmdl/README.md

 SONG_DIR="/dir$Album->Artist->Title"
 ```

-Above will extract to the following directory structure when a song named `Internet` by artist `Post Malone` from the album `Hollywood's Bleeding`
+Above will extract to the following directory structure when a song named `Cradles` by artist `Sub Urban` from the album `Cradles - Single`

 ```
 |--dir
-   |--Hollywood's Bleeding
+   |--Cradles - Single
-      |--Post Malone
+      |--Sub Urban
-         |--Internet
+         |--Cradles
-            |--Internet.mp3
+            |--Cradles.mp3
 ```

 In order to pass the name with which the song should be saved, the last attribute can be passed between `[]`.